 Oman’s continued success in attracting investment will depend on its ability to open additional sectors to private-sector competition and foreign investment, minimize bureaucratic hurdles, address labor policy concerns, make its tender system more transparent, and increase access to credit, including for entrepreneurs.

 The United States and Oman share a strong bilateral relationship based on a joint commitment to the security, stability, and prosperity of the region.
 In 2009, the two countries signed the U.S.-Oman Free Trade Agreement (FTA), which removed most customs duties, allowed citizens to set up businesses without a local sponsor, and gave businesses and investors the right to 100 percent ownership of companies in Oman.
 The FTA also reduces the minimum share capital requirements for a U.S.-owned business, expedites the movement of goods and provision of services, safeguards intellectual property rights, and provides dispute resolution procedures.
-Both sides have benefited from increased trade.
-Sultan Haitham has told U.S. leaders he wants stronger U.S.-Oman economic ties based on the FTA.
+Both sides have benefited from increased trade and Sultan Haitham has told U.S. leaders he wants stronger U.S.-Oman economic ties based on the FTA.

 Visit the State Department’s website for background on the country’s political and economic environment.